Pipe Bend (IL)

 where

-In the case of incompressible fluid, the pressure drop at the bend of the pipe is determined as follows:
+In the case of an incompressible fluid, the pressure loss at the bend of the pipe is determined as follows:

-In the case of incompressible fluid, the mass flow rate through the unit is conserved:
+In the case of an incompressible fluid, the mass flow rate through the block is maintained.:

-In the case of a compressible fluid, the difference in flow rates at the inlet and outlet of the block is determined by the change in fluid density inside the bent section of the pipe (pipe bend):
+In the case of a compressible liquid, the difference in flow rates at the inlet and outlet of the block is determined by the change in the density of the liquid inside the curved section of the pipe (pipe bend):

 where